Gavin Kliger

 All Connections

-1 totalDOGE operative at USAID and CFPB; sent lockout email to USAID employees
+1 totalDOGE staffer at USAID and CFPB; sent lockout email to USAID employees

 All Findings